Infertility

 Infertility is also known as (Scientific Binomial Name), Not getting pregnant / aphoria / barrenness / infecundity / unproductiveness (Common English), (Unani), baanjhapan / garbhaavastha samasya (Hindi / Urdu), Karuvuramai / Karppa piraccanai (Tamil), Vandhyatva / Garbhadharana samasya (Marathi), (Sanskrit), Usarata (Bengali), Vandhyatvam (Telugu), Banjetanakke / Garbhadharaneya samasye (Kannada), Vandhyata / garbhakalatte prasnam (Malayalam), Bu yun bu yu / Huaiyun wenti(Chinese), Esterilidad (Spanish), Infertilidade (Portuguese), besplodiye (Russian), Agonia (Greek), aleiqm (Arabic), Funin (Japanese), Infecunditate (Latin), Onvruchtbaarheid (Dutch), Infertilita (Italian), bezpliddya (Ukrainian).
 Infertility is now generally defined as an inability to conceive after six months to one year of trying.
 An estimated 20 % of couples have trouble conceiving.
 To many couples, pregnancy seems like a simple matter so simple that not getting pregnant is their chief concern.
-But after years of protected sex, men and women who decide they want children may discover that conception is a far more complex process than they realized.
+But after years of protected sex, who decide they want children may discover that conception is a far more complex process than they realized.

 Natural Fertility Process